zack-bitcoin/amoveo/docs/design/sortition_chains.md

 * pubkey to control spending
 * amount of money
 * expiration date for when it it becomes possible to make sortition-contract-txs for this sortition chain.
-* delay between this expiration date, and the expiration date for any children sortition chains created from this sortition chain.

 2) sortition contract